 During the development of the Annual Action Plan, City Planning Staff received many valuable suggestions through our consultations with individuals and organizations and through our meetings with the City Council.
 The suggestions ranged from broad project ideas to specific ideas for particular neighborhoods or geographic areas.
-General goals and objectives suggested for inclusion into the City's Annual Action Plan included improving housing conditions and public facilities, improving transportation, improving neighborhoods and cleaning up blight.
-Specific project ideas suggested included improving the City's housing stock through owner occupied and rental rehab programs and including more sidewalk and other infrastructure improvements.
-Additionally, funding for a new roof of the local chapter of Habitat for Humanity was requested, and City Council endorsed the idea of funding assistance for rehabilitation of foreclosed homes.
-During the public hearing, a citizen made a request for sidewalk and other infrastructure improvements to his neighborhood, though the area does not fall within a CDBG Target Area.
+General goals and objectives suggested for inclusion into the City's

+Annual Action Plan included improving housing conditions and public facilities, improving transportation, improving neighborhoods and cleaning up blight.
+Specific project ideas suggested included improving the City's housing stock through an owner occupied rehabilitation program and providing funding assistance for rehabilitation of foreclosed homes.
+Neighborhood improvement suggestions included sidewalk and other infrastructure improvements.
+During the public hearing, a citizen made a request for infrastructure (paving) improvements to streets along the various CitiBus routes, to improve the ride while patrons are on the bus.
 Other specific project ideas included providing assistance to the Watertown City School District Food4Families Program and assisting the Points North Housing Coalition with the Point-In-Time Count of homeless in the area.
-As noted above, the City's 2019 Annual Action Plan was available for public comments during a 30-day public comment period that was held April 12, 2019 to May 12, 2019, after a notice of the comment period was published in the Watertown Daily Times.
+As noted above, the City's 2020 Annual Action Plan was available for public comments during a 30-day public comment period that was held March 24, 2020 to April 24, 2020, after a notice of the comment period was published in the Watertown Daily Times.
+No comments were received during the 30-day public comment period.

-Summary of comments or views not accepted and the reasons for not accepting them
+6. Summary of comments or views not accepted and the reasons for not accepting them